What Trading Stocks Has Taught Me About Risk, Resilience, and Myself

 Some days, it felt like a mirror exposing all my worst habits.
 Chasing.
 Impulsiveness.
 Doubt.
 Overconfidence.
 Greed.
 Fear.

 But on the flip side?
 It also taught me resilience.
 Focus.
 And a kind of emotional strength I didn’t even know I needed.
 Trading the stock market is really a self-development game.
-You find out characteristics about yourself you didn’t know you had or intensify them.
+You find out characteristics about yourself you didn’t know you had or they intensify them.

 To trade less, but trade smarter.